HuongPham/OpenWeather/README.md

 <br />

 ## CI/CD integration
-Be able to run test on one of the CI Provider (https://docs.cypress.io/guides/guides/continuous-integration.html#Setting-up-CI)
+Be able to run test on one of the CI Provider by following this guide (https://docs.cypress.io/guides/guides/continuous-integration.html#Setting-up-CI)

 ## Cloud intergration
 Be able to setup and run test on Browser Stack by following config in this link (https://www.browserstack.com/docs/automate/cypress)